The Major and Minor in Classics

 Tragedy and Comedy, Greek Religion, Age of Augustus, Women and Gender,

-THE MAJOR IN CLASSICS: The requirements for the Major in Classics are 18 credits in Greek or Latin above the 1000-level; six credits in the other classical language; and 12 credits of related courses chosen in consultation with the Director of Undergraduate Studies.
+THE MAJOR IN CLASSICS: The requirements for the Major in Classics are 18 credits in Greek or Latin above the 1000-level (for Latin, this must include at least one course at the 4000-level or above); at least six credits in the other classical language; and 12 credits of related courses chosen in consultation with the Director of Undergraduate Studies.
 For the concentration in Greek six of these twelve hours of related courses must include HIEU 2031 (Greek History) and CLAS 2010 (Greek Civilization) or CLAS 2020 (Roman Civilization).
 For the concentration in Latin they must include HIEU 2041 (Roman History) and either CLAS 2010 or 2020.
 Other related courses may be additional courses in Latin and Greek or courses on classical antiquity in areas such as art, history, and religion.

 THE DISTINGUISHED MAJOR IN CLASSICS: Classics majors with an overall GPA of 3.4 or higher may apply for the Distinguished Major Program.
 This involves a research project conducted under the guidance of a faculty member during both semesters of the fourth year, as well as work in more advanced courses (three credits at the 4000-level or above and three credits of graduate (5000-level) courses).